shivam-de-bug/delhi-government-school-spatial-mismatch/04_reports/depth_report.md

 ## 6.7 The Synthesis

-  *"What is the most important finding in entire study?"*
+  ### What is the most important finding in the entire study?

-  *"The spatial decomposition of PTR's effect using the LeSage & Pace (2009) spatial multiplier.
+  The spatial decomposition of PTR's effect using the LeSage & Pace (2009) spatial multiplier.
 The raw SAR coefficient of PTR is +0.088, but the total impact — including the cascade through the spatial multiplier — is +0.123.
-This 37.2% amplification means that teacher shortage in one Delhi ward does not just harm that ward's children.
+This 37.2% amplification means that the teacher shortage in one Delhi ward does not just harm that ward's children.
 It harms all neighbouring wards' children too, through the spatial spillover network.
 When Delhi deploys additional teachers to a high-PTR East Delhi ward, the educational benefit is 37.2% larger than the local ward statistics suggest.
-This is the core policy argument of the entire thesis: spatial interdependence means that localised interventions have super-local benefits, and this non-local effect is quantifiable at ρ = 0.2855 and Total PTR Impact = 0.1231."*
+This is the core policy argument of the entire thesis: spatial interdependence means that localised interventions have super-local benefits, and this non-local effect is quantifiable at ρ = 0.2855 and Total PTR Impact = 0.1231.